THE online newspaper for our community, if its local we tell it...

+News not in brief is on the Breaking News page.
 What is happening (or not) locally with the past weeks.
-From planning applications to pub closures, crime figures and charity events told in words and pictures with links of where to find out more.
+From controversial plans to pub closures, crime figures and charity events told in words and pictures with links of where to find out more.
 Click HERE to read all about it...

 How to advertise on this website

-nailseapeople.com does not charge for classified advertising but for a featured small box or if you create a lot of work for the webmaster there will be a nominal fee.
+nailseapeople.com does not charge for community advertising or jobs (unless an agency) but for a featured small box or if you create a lot of work for the webmaster there will be a nominal fee.
 Go to the contact from on page 3 or email firstname.lastname@example.org.
-Click Free Ads to view the jobs page
+Page sponsors welcome - Breaking News, BMDs and Property Peeps already taken

 community editor Carol Deacon